jajvirta/jajvirta/learning-text-editors.md

 newbie again.
 No one, not even you yourself, is expecting you to be an expert at the new skill immediately and this frees you to concentrate on learning and not on appearing competent.
-Obviously you shouldn't learn at the cost of whatever you're really doing, but eventually you will become more efficient and the initial hurdle will have paid off.
+Obviously you shouldn't learn at the cost of whatever you're currently doing, but eventually you will become more efficient and the initial hurdle will have paid off.

 (recall my newbie experiences with learning the new editor)